 The warrior Thor (Hemsworth) is cast out of the fantastic realm of Asgard by his father Odin (Hopkins) for his arrogance and sent to Earth to live among humans.
 Falling in love with scientist Jane Foster (Portman) teaches Thor much-needed lessons, and his new-found strength comes into play as a villain from his homeland sends dark forces toward Earth.
 Written by

-The hammer landed about 50 miles to the west of the town (according to the man in the diner).
-When Sif and Co. arrive, the SHIELD agent at the console says that it was about 50 miles to the north-west, placing it 75-80 miles from the town.
+(at around 43 mins) The hammer landed about 50 miles to the west of the town (according to the man in the diner).
+When Sif and Co. arrive, the SHIELD agent at the console says that it was about 50 miles to the north-west (at around 1h 17 mins), placing it 75-80 miles from the town.
 Yet, when the Destroyer arrived, which was at the same location as Sif and Co, it was clearly on the outskirts of town.
 See more »

 Was this review helpful to you?